beejjorgensen/bgnet/src/bgnet.md

 * Physical

 The Physical Layer is the hardware (serial, Ethernet, etc.).
-The Application Layer is just about as far from the physical layer as you can imagine—it's the place where users interact with the network.
+The Application Layer is just about as far from the physical layer as you can imagine---it's the place where users interact with the network.

 Now, this model is so general you could probably use it as an automobile repair